csev/cc4e/book/chap04.md

 "While there's another line" is `get_line`, a function that we wrote in [Chapter 1](chap01.md), and "print it" is `printf`, which someone has already provided for us.
 This means we need only write a routine which decides if the line contains an occurrence of the pattern.
-We can solve that problem by stealing a design from PL/I: the function `index(s, t)` returns the position or index in the string s where the string t begins, or -1 if s doesn't contain t.
+We can solve that problem by stealing a design from PL/I: the function `index(s, t)` returns the position or index in the string `s` where the string `t` begins, or -1 if `s` doesn't contain `t`.
-We use 0 rather than 1 as the starting position in s because C arrays begin at position zero.
-When we later need more sophisticated pattern matching we only have to replace index; the rest of the code can remain the same.
+We use 0 rather than 1 as the starting position in `s` because C arrays begin at position zero.
+When we later need more sophisticated pattern matching we only have to replace `index`; the rest of the code can remain the same.

-[comment]: <> (note n_068_01.md)
+[comment]: <> (note n_066_01.md)

 Given this much design, filling in the details of the program is straightforward.
 Here is the whole thing, so you can see how the pieces fit together.
 For now, the pattern to be searched for is a literal string in the argument of `index`, which is not the most general of mechanisms.
 We will return shortly to a discussion of how to initialize character arrays, and in